timcrowe91/Keyword-Scatter/README.md

 10. use\_testthat() to create files for tests
 11. use\_test(“kw\_scatter”) to create test script for function, and filled with tests from assigment 1b
+12. use\_package() to add dependencies for “dplyr”, “gapminder”, “datateachr”, “stats”, “magrittr” ??????????????????
+13. Add imported functions to function script